-1 Introduction
+1. Introduction

-State complexity is one of the most interesting topics in automata and formal language theory [6,7,18,19].
-The state complexity of finite automata has been studied since the 60's [8,10,11].
-Maslov [9] initiated the problem of finding the operational state complexity and Yu et al. [19] investigated the state complexity for basic operations.
+State complexity is one of the most interesting topics in automata and formal language theory [10, 12, 26, 27].
+The state complexity of finite automata has been studied since the 60's [13, 16, 17].
+Maslov [15] initiated the problem of finding the operational state complexity and Yu et al. [27] investigated the state complexity for basic operations.
+Later, Yu and his co-authors [4,7,24,25] initiated the study on the state complexity of combined operations such as star-of-union, star-of-intersection and so on.
+Moreover, Yu and his co-authors studied the state complexity of combined Boolean operations including multiple unions and multiple intersections [4-6].